Skip to content

 Debug with an AI agent

-If you use Claude Code or another AI coding tool, the /smello-debugger skill can query captured events and cross-reference them with your source code.
+If you use Claude Code or another AI coding tool, the /smello skill can query captured events and cross-reference them with your source code.
 Install it once:

 Then ask your agent: